Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 Suitable for Beginners: | No, you should find tank-raised specimens and think through their tank mates |

-The Court Jester goby fish belong to the Koumansetta genus.
+The Court Jester goby fish belongs to the Koumansetta genus.

 In any case, they would only sift through the top layer of the sand and won’t bury your corals on the bottom.

-Captive-raised specimens are among the truly reef safe saltwater fish known in the hobby.
+Captive-bred species are among the truly nano reef-safe goby fish known as the hobby.

 For this reason, the Court Jester goby can be an excellent sifter for a nano reef tank.

-For this reason, I recommend only getting captive-bred specimens who will readily accept prepared food when the sand runs out of nutrients.
+For this reason, I recommend only getting captive-bred gobies who will readily accept prepared food when the sand runs out of nutrients.

 Live black worms are always an appreciated treat.